Fauna of Madagascar: Malagasy extinct mammals

 Archaeoindris fontoynontii is an extinct giant lemur, comparable in size to a male gorilla.

 Plesiorycteropus (P. germainepetterae, P. madagascariensis): One or two species of mysterious aardvark-like tenrec relatives that may have gone extinct about 1000 years ago.

 Giant lemurs: At least 17 species of lemur have become extinct since man arrived on Madagascar, all of which were larger than the surviving lemur species.
-They include the giant aye-aye, three to five times as heavy as the extant species.
-Megaladapis, which had three species, reached the size of orangutans.
-The eight sloth lemurs show evolutionary convergence with the South American sloths; Palaeopropithecus was chimpanzee-sized, while Archaeoindris grew to over 200 kg, more massive than a silverback gorilla.
+They include the giant aye-aye, three to five times as heavy as the extant species; Megaladapis, which had three species and reached the size of orangutans; eight sloth lemurs species, which show evolutionary convergence with the South American sloths; Palaeopropithecus, which was chimpanzee-sized; and Archaeoindris, which grew to over 200 kg, bigger than a silverback gorilla.

-Giant fossa (Cryptoprocta spelea): The fossil record of Madagascar has yielded the remains of a recently extinct fossa which was about a quarter larger than the living species, making it close to the size of an ocelot.
+Giant fossa (Cryptoprocta spelea): The fossil record of Madagascar has yielded the remains of a recently extinct fossa, which was about a quarter larger than the living species, making it close to the size of an ocelot.
 This species was believed to have preyed upon the larger lemurs that inhabited Madagascar until the island was settled by man.

 Malagasy hippopotamuses: There are thought to have been three species of dwarf or pygmy hippopotamus in Madagascar, the last of which died out no earlier than 1,000 years ago, probably as a result of human settlement of the island.

 Cuckoo-roller (Leptosomus discolor), the only member of a family unique to Madagascar and the nearby Comoros.

 Birds

-About 280 species of bird have been recorded on Madagascar and about 200 of these breed.
+About 280 species of bird have been recorded on Madagascar and about 200 of these breed on the island.
 Although these are relatively low numbers for a large tropical island, there is a high degree of endemism.
-Over 100 bird species are endemic and 49 of these are restricted-range endemics with a range of less than 50,000 km^{2}.
+Over 100 bird species are endemic, and 49 of these are restricted-range endemics, with a range of less than 50000 km2.
 There are five bird families unique to Madagascar or shared only with the Comoro Islands: the mesites, the ground-rollers, the cuckoo-roller, the asities and the vangas.
 In addition, recent studies suggest that several songbirds should be grouped together in a new endemic family: the Malagasy warblers.

-Elephant birds (e.g. Aepyornis maximus) were flightless ratites up to over three metres tall and half a tonne in weight.
-Genetic studies have revealed that their closest living relatives are the kiwi of New Zealand, rather than the nearby ostriches of Africa; i.e., their presence on the island appears to be due to long-range dispersal rather than vicariance.
+Elephant birds (e.g. Aepyornis maximus) were flightless ratites up to over 3 m tall and 275-1000 kg in weight.
+Genetic studies have revealed that their closest living relatives are the kiwi of New Zealand, rather than the nearby ostriches of Africa; this implies that their presence on the island may be due to long-range dispersal rather than vicariance.
 They are thought to have become extinct within the last millennium, as a result of human activity.
 Other endemic birds that have disappeared since human settlement of the island include the Malagasy lapwing and Malagasy shelduck.

 Panther chameleon (Furcifer pardalis), a large chameleon which has adapted to man-made habitats.